 most notable royal births throughout the years.

 Whether following royal protocol or ditching tradition altogether, there's always a ceremony of sorts to welcome new members of the royal family.
-Queen Elizabeth II started the trend of breaking a few royal traditions, while her daughter, Princess Anne, led the charge on the Lindo Wing becoming the unofficial official place of to give birth to little princes, princesses, dukes, etc.
+Queen Elizabeth II started the trend of going against a few royal traditions, while her daughter, Princess Anne, led the charge on the Lindo Wing becoming the unofficial official place of to give birth to little princes, princesses, dukes, etc.

 Each royal generation has taken their own approach when it comes to announcing a new royal baby to the world, as well as sharing the experiences they face during pregnancy.
-Princess Diana and the Kate, the Duchess of Cambridge, were both known to have suffered severe morning sickness, and more recently Zara Tindall and Meghan, the Duchess of Sussex, opened up about their heartbreaking experiences with miscarriages.
+Princess Diana and the Kate, the Duchess of Cambridge, were both known to have suffered severe morning sickness, and more recently Zara Tindall and Meghan, the Duchess of Sussex, opened up about their experiences with miscarriages.

 Queen Elizabeth II Mirrorpix/Mirrorpix/Getty Images